Werther's Original

 Werther's Original (from the original German: Werthers Echte) is a brand of caramel and butter confectionery owned by the German company August Storck, based in Berlin, Germany.
-The candy is popular in Europe and North America.
+The candy is popular in Europe, the UK, and North America.

 History

 The sweet brand is named after the town of Werther in Westphalia, where the company was founded in 1903.
-In 1969, the sweet began marketing under the brand name Werthers Echte.
-The brand name Werther's Original was adopted in the 1990s for the international market.
+Starting in 1969 the candy was marketed under the brand name Werthers Echte.
+The name Werther's Original was adopted in the 1990s for the international market.
 They are now manufactured nearby, in the town of Halle.

 Product

 The original Werthers Echte was a caramel hard candy.